splashkit/splashkit.io/source/articles/installation/ubuntu/step-5.html.md

 ---

 title: Installing Language-Specific Tools
-tags: installation,linux
+tags: installation,ubuntu

 ---

 SplashKit works with a number of programming languages.
 Each of these has its own set of tools you will need to install.

-* For C#, install the [.NET Core](/articles/installation/linux/languages/dotnet) SDK.
+* For C#, install the [.NET Core](/articles/installation/ubuntu/languages/dotnet) SDK.
 * For C++, you (should) _already_ be ready to go.

 Guides for other supported languages like Python and Pascal are coming soon.